deCodedLife/GoRest/README.md

 ```shell script
 mkdir schema
 ```
-* Create files which describes a schema of your database
+* Create files which describe a schema of your database
 ```json5
 {
   "title": "Test table",          // Table description